Lolrelic12/IOT102-Auto-feeder/readme.md

 ## Build schematics
 An *incomplete* build schematic can be found at: https://www.tinkercad.com/things/fEtl90w5uD5-project-auto-feeder This doesn't include all hardware components since Tinkercad has yet to include components used in the water subsystem.
 All pinout is included in the firmware file.
-These values can also be modified to adapt to different build requirements.
+These values can be modified to adapt to different build requirements.

 ## Notes
 - Set the debug flag `serialDebug` to `true` to enable debugging.
 Remember to use the correct baud rate.